slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A society grows great when old men plant trees whose shade they know they shall never sit in."
 -- Greek proverb*

+> *"I was always ready to share, but before external success, nobody cared to listen."
+-- Naval Ravikant*

 > *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
 -- Dalai Lama*

-> *"Those who know do.
-Those that understand teach."
--- Aristotle*

-> *"I was always ready to share, but before external success, nobody cared to listen."
--- Naval Ravikant*

 ### How to mentor your kids?